Navigator Gas: 1997–1999

-Early history of Navigator Gas Transport

 In 1997, Giovanni Mahler of Lugano, Switzerland, and Shaun Fergusson Cairns of the Isle of Man and 2 other investors, formed Navigator Gas Transport PLC as an Isle of Man public limited company to "construct and operate five 22,000 cubic meter semi-refrigerated gas carriers".
 NGT financed the construction of "five large (22 thousand cubic meters) petrochemical gas carriers" to create a transoceanic shipping fleet capable of transporting liquefied petroleum gas and petrochemical gas, including ethylene, by issuing "$302 million in bonds in first mortgage notes and second mortgage notes.
 The plan was to create a "liner-like trade capability for the movement of industrial gases.
 All five ships are required to provide the service envisioned by Navigator (three ships circling the globe and two crossing the Atlantic).
 This will allow the company to provide regular service to ports in Asia, the Middle East, Europe and the Americas.
 The large size, segregated tanks, and on board purging and cleaning systems make the ships some of the most sophisticated in the world and will allow them great flexibility in carrying multiple types and sizes of cargoes, in calling at a wide variety of ports, and in providing faster turnaround times in port."
 On July 31, 1997 Moody's assigned a relatively high bond credit rating of B1 to NGT First Mortgage Bonds, partially because NGT owners were "all experienced shipping organizations."
 The five vessels, which would be the "largest ethylene capable vessels" built to date were to be constructed in China by Jiangnan shipyard, known for the construction of vessels such as ethylene capable gas carriers, that are technically complex.